 The SSN Trace is run first, and provides verification that the SSN exists, what state it was issued, what year it was issued, and all known names (AKAs) and addresses associated with the SSN.

-Data returned from the SSN Trace, including previous addresses and possible aliases, is then used as a pointer to run a County Criminal Search, searching specific counties for records.
+Data returned from the SSN Trace, including previous addresses and possible aliases, is then used as a pointer to run a County Criminal Records Check, searching specific counties for records.

 Process: Credit Bureau records are checked against the name, date of birth and SSN submitted by each candidate.
 All discrepancies are vetted by Checkr’s QA team prior to initiating the remaining screenings.

 Sex Offender Registry Check